Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

 The industry's infrastructure is falling apart; many thousands of engineers have left; the state-run oil company finds it increasingly difficult to import diluents needed to raise Venezuelan crude to export grade.
 The Maduro government is scrambling to find fresh clients for crude oil that it is no longer exporting to the U.S.

-The fact that Maduro's survived this so far is a "complete mystery," says Toro Hardy, the economist and oil expert.
+The fact that Maduro has survived thus far is a "complete mystery," says Toro Hardy, the economist and oil expert.
 "Maduro is like a plane without fuel.
 He cannot fly anymore. ...
 Unfortunately we, the Venezuelans, are all passengers on that plane," he says.

 Despite this, it is far from certain Maduro will fall.
 That concerns rights groups, which fear U.S. sanctions are deepening the hardship of a long-suffering population and weakening their ability to organize against Maduro's government.